dynamite: An R Package for Dynamic Multivariate Panel Models: The dynamite package

 For the effect of seat belt laws on the number of traffic fatalities, we compare the number of fatalities with 68\% seat belt usage against 90\% usage.
 These values, coinciding with the national average in 1996 and the target of 2005, were also used by \citet{Cohen2003} who reported an increase in annual lives saved as 1500--3000.
-We do this by comparing the differences in total fatalities across states for each year, and average over years, again with the help of the \fct{fitted} method; \begin{CodeChunk} \begin{CodeInput} R> seatbelt_new <- seatbelt R> seatbelt_new$usage[] <- 0.68 R> p68 <- fitted(fit, newdata = seatbelt_new) R> seatbelt_new$usage[] <- 0.90 R> p90 <- fitted(fit, newdata = seatbelt_new) R> R> bind_rows(low = p68, high = p90, .id = "usage") |> + group_by(year, .draw) |> + summarise(s = sum( + fatalities_fitted[usage == "low"] - + fatalities_fitted[usage == "high"]) + ) |> + group_by(.draw) |> + summarise(m = mean(s)) |> + summarise( + mean = mean(m), + q5 = quantile(m, 0.05), + q95 = quantile(m, 0.95) + ) \end{CodeInput} \begin{CodeOutput} # A tibble: 1 x 3 mean q5 q95 <dbl> <dbl> <dbl> 1 1555.
-736. 2317. \end{CodeOutput} \end{CodeChunk} In this example, the model did not contain any lagged responses as predictors, so it was enough to compute predictions for each time point essentially independently using the \fct{fitted} method.
-However, when the responses depend on the past values of themselves or of other channels, as is the case for example in cross-lagged panel models, estimating long-term effects such as \(\E(y_{t+k} | do(y_t)), k = 1,\ldots\), where \(do(y_t)\) denotes an intervention on \(y_t\) \citep{Pearl2009}, is more complicated.
+We do this by comparing the differences in total fatalities across states for each year, and by averaging over the years, again with the help of the \fct{fitted} method; \begin{CodeChunk} \begin{CodeInput} R> seatbelt_new <- seatbelt R> seatbelt_new$usage[] <- 0.68 R> p68 <- fitted(fit, newdata = seatbelt_new) R> seatbelt_new$usage[] <- 0.90 R> p90 <- fitted(fit, newdata = seatbelt_new) R> bind_rows(low = p68, high = p90, .id = "usage") |> + group_by(year, .draw) |> + summarize( + s = sum( + fatalities_fitted[usage == "low"] - + fatalities_fitted[usage == "high"] + ) + ) |> + group_by(.draw) |> + summarize(m = mean(s)) |> + summarize( + mean = mean(m), + q5 = quantile(m, 0.05), + q95 = quantile(m, 0.95) + ) \end{CodeInput} \begin{CodeOutput} # A tibble: 1 x 3 mean q5 q95 <dbl> <dbl> <dbl> 1 1561.
+773. 2322. \end{CodeOutput} \end{CodeChunk} In this example, the model did not contain any lagged responses as covariates, so it was enough to compute predictions for each time point essentially independently using the \fct{fitted} method.
+However, when the responses depend on the past values of themselves or of other responses, as is the case for example in cross-lagged panel models, estimating long-term causal effects such as \(\E(y_{t+k} | \doo(y_t)), k = 1,\ldots\), where \(\doo(y_t)\) denotes an intervention on \(y_t\) \citep{Pearl2009}, is more complicated.
 We illustrate this in our next example.